Cyber-Domain-Ontology/cdo.github.io/ontology/development/index.md

 <a id="testing-prereleases" style="padding-top: 3em;"></a>
 ## Testing prereleases

-CDO ontology Git repositories (e.g. [CASE's ontology repository](https://github.com/casework/CASE/) and [UCO's](https://github.com/ucoProject/UCO/)) follow the "Git Flow" branching model outlined on [this page](https://nvie.com/posts/a-successful-git-branching-model/).
-That branching model identifies some points of varying degrees of stability, named as branches:
+The CDO ontology Git repositories (including [CASE's ontology repository](https://github.com/casework/CASE/) and [UCO's](https://github.com/ucoProject/UCO/)) follow the ["Git-flow"](#branching-cdo-git-flow) branching model.
+There is additional consideration put into processing the `develop` and feature branches:

-* `master` - This is the branch that receives tags for the current release of the ontology.
-   - Note that due to some needs to program the interface provided by Github, especially Issue and Pull Request templates, some non-release commits are made against the `master` branch without triggering a tagged release.
 * `develop` - This is the branch where all proposals that have undergone committee review and affirmative votes have been merged, and are effectively staged for the upcoming release.
 * Feature branches - these other branches split off of `develop`, and undergo revisions as committee input and test results are processed.